 Accrete D3 film-coated tablets can be used during breast-feeding.
 Calcium and vitamin D pass into breast milk.
 This should be considered when giving additional vitamin D to the child.

-There are no data on the effect of this product on the ability to driver or use machines, however an effect is unlikely.
+There are no data the effect of this product on driving capacity and use of machines.
+An effect is, however, unlikely.

 Metabolism and nutrition disorders

 Very rare: Seen usually only in overdose, see 4.9: Milk-alkali syndrome